Cyclone!: Southern Squadron

 The Southern Squadron was formed by the government of Australia, in 1982, to deal with superpowered crime and to give local superheroes guidance, training and legal authority.
 The Southern Squadron are based in Canberra, Australia.
 They cooperate closely with their New Zealand counterparts, the Waitangi Rangers.
 The supervisor/advisor to the squadron is Colonel Ralph Rivers (formerly the Crimson Comet, a winged superhero from the golden age of Australian comics).
-The squadron is occasionally joined by Flash Damingo, an alien bi-pedal platypus with a cybernetic arm - a former member of the Space Rangers.
+The squadron is occasionally joined by Flash Damingo, an alien bi-pedal platypus with a cybernetic arm and a former member of the Space Rangers.

-The Southern Squadron was also published in America as two four issue mini-series, The Southern Squadron (1990) from Aircel and The Southern Squadron: Freedom of Information Act (1992) from Eternity, reprinting stories from the original Australian stories as well as introducing entirely new material.
+The Southern Squadron was also published in America as two four issue miniseries, The Southern Squadron (1990) from Aircel and The Southern Squadron: Freedom of Information Act (1992) from Eternity, reprinting stories from the original Australian stories as well as introducing entirely new material.

 Dark Nebula

-The Dark Nebula receives his powers from the two souls occupy the dead body of Colonel Mark Medula, an Australian astronaut, who on returning from a routine shuttle mission, encounters an alien war lord, Cerellus of the planet Caileu.
-Medula and Cerellus battle and kill each other and when their souls are brought before Death for final consignment they are instead melded within Medula’s body.
-From Cerellus he receives psionic abilities (telepathy, telekinesis etc.), from Medula he receives the dark fire (a powerful mystical force, which although Medula is unaware of it at the time he is descended from a long line of witches).
+The Dark Nebula receives his powers from the two souls that occupy the dead body of Colonel Mark Medula, an Australian astronaut, who on returning from a routine shuttle mission, encounters an alien war lord, Cerellus of the planet Caileu.
+Medula and Cerellus battle and kill each other and when their souls are brought before Death for final consignment they are instead melded within Medula's body.
+From Cerellus he receives psionic abilities (telepathy, telekinesis etc.), and from Medula he receives the dark fire (a powerful mystical force, which although Medula is unaware of it at the time he is descended from a long line of witches).
 There is a constant battle for control of the host body with Cerellus constantly attempting to take over Medula's body at every opportunity.

 The character debuted in a graphic novel titled The Dynamic Dark Nebula in 1982.
 The character subsequently appeared in Cyclone! for eight issues before being given its own respective title in February 1989.
 The Dark Nebula ran for eight issues, with The Golden Age Southern Cross as the back-up feature.
 The character was then included in several short stories in Southern Aurora Comics Presents.

 The Jackaroo

 The Jackaroo is Jack Keegan, a hard-nosed, adaptive bare-knuckles fighter.
-The character first appeared in issue #5 of Cyclone!, published in January 1989.
+The character first appeared in issue No. 5 of Cyclone!, published in January 1989.

-The Jackaroo was given his own title in May 1989, whilst it was intended to be a three issue mini-series only a single issue was published.
-The Jackaroo was also released as a three issue mini-series published by the American company Eternity Comics, reworked from various stories originally published in Australia.
-The character also appeared in issue #17 of Ninja High School published in February 1990.
+The Jackaroo was given his own title in May 1989, while it was intended to be a three issue mini-series only a single issue was published.
+The Jackaroo was also released as a three issue miniseries published by the American company Eternity Comics, reworked from various stories originally published in Australia.
+The character also appeared in issue No. 17 of Ninja High School published in February 1990.